ravishankarkumar/officialcto/docs/interview-section/architectural-design-principles/component-cohesion.md

 # Component Cohesion Principles (REP, CCP, CRP)

 ## Introduction

-In software architecture, **cohesion** refers to how well the elements of a module or component belong together.
+In software architecture, **cohesion** refers to how well the elements within a module or component belong together.
-At the class level, high cohesion means each class has a single, focused responsibility.
+At the **class level**, cohesion ensures each class has one focused responsibility.
-At the **component level** (packages, modules, microservices), cohesion determines:
+At the **component level** (modules, packages, microservices), cohesion determines:

-- **How reusable** the component is across systems.
+- **How reusable** a component is across systems.
 - **How resilient** it is to change.
 - **How independently** it can evolve without ripple effects.

-Robert C. Martin (Uncle Bob) introduced **three key principles** to guide component cohesion:
+Robert C. Martin (Uncle Bob) identified three key principles that define *component-level cohesion*:

 1. **REP – Reuse/Release Equivalence Principle**
 2. **CCP – Common Closure Principle**
 3. **CRP – Common Reuse Principle**

-These principles help architects decide *what belongs together in a component* and how to balance stability with flexibility.
+These principles guide architects in deciding *which classes belong together* and *how components should be structured* for long-term maintainability and scalability.

 ---

 ## 1. REP – Reuse/Release Equivalence Principle

-> **The unit of reuse is the unit of release.**
+> **“The unit of reuse is the unit of release.”**

-This means that a reusable component must be packaged, versioned, and released as a whole.
+### Concept

+A component cannot truly be reusable unless it is **independently releaseable** — with its own versioning, distribution, and release lifecycle.

+Think of software like Lego blocks.
+Each block (component) can only be reused easily if it’s shaped and standardized correctly — that’s what **REP** demands.

 ### Why REP Matters

-- Teams should consume components through **stable releases**, not ad hoc source code copies.
-- Reusability requires versioning, documentation, and release control.
-- Without REP, projects end up with “copy-paste libraries” and inconsistent dependencies.
+- Encourages **formal versioning** and controlled releases.
+- Prevents the “copy-paste” anti-pattern of sharing source code.
+- Promotes **stability and consistency** across teams or systems.

+Without REP, teams end up duplicating code and losing track of which version of a library is being used — making debugging and upgrades painful.

-### Java Example – Good REP
+### ✅ Example: Good REP in Java

 ```java
 // Payment module packaged as a reusable JAR
 module com.officialcto.payment {